 Catcat Village

-It’s evident that Sapa town isn’t the main reason for people to spend their holidays here, so I’m walking down to Catcat Village, a sight that’s in closest proximity for independent travellers.
+Next, I head my way to Catcat Village, the sight that’s closest to Sapa.
 Beforehand I read reviews that speak of ‘horrible harassment’ and ‘ultimate tourist trap’, but I wanted to have a look and judge for myself anyway.

 After paying the 70.000 dong entrance fee, I follow the shops cascading down along with the stone steps.
 The wooden shops all offer the same souvenirs, but I’m not noticing any people who desperately attempt to sell something, except for a small girl chasing me with her bracelets.
-I can’t tell if it’s because I went here on a Wednesday morning or not, but the tourist trap situation doesn’t seem to be that sloppy.
+I can’t tell if it’s because I went here on a Wednesday morning or not, but the tourist trap situation doesn’t seem so bad.

 Exploring by bike

 Different is the Love Waterfall, where a more touristy vibe revolves around a less impressive waterfall.
-For some reason I can only guess, the entrance fee is 70.000 dong.
-Still not a bank-breaking expense, but fairly steep compared to the more majestic Silver Waterfall.
 Also, the shops and eateries at the start of the trail have taken away some of the original charm.

-If you’re biking – which is a must – you shouldn’t miss the opportunity to steer your bike 2 kilometres west, to Tram Ton Pass.
-I’ve seen a good bit of natural scenery during my travels, but the deep gorge, sharp peaks, and winding roads in the distance still struck me at this viewpoint.
-The pass is actually not part of Sapa – you even cross the border to the neighbouring province Lai Chau – but it’s a perfect independent travel opportunity, miles away from vendors and tourist offices.
+If you’re biking you shouldn’t miss the opportunity to steer your bike 2 kilometres west, to Tram Ton Pass.
+The deep gorge, sharp peaks, and winding roads in the distance are striking.
+The pass is actually not part of Sapa – you even cross the border to the neighbouring province Lai Chau – but it’s a perfect independent travel opportunity.

 Trekking or biking?

 Although by far not as touristy as Ha Long Bay, there’s a selection of pizza places and pubs with shisha anyway.
 Expect a more significant amount of locals offering handicrafts and their guiding services, as soon as you park the bike and decide to stroll around.
-Although the cultural significance is hard to discover – is it business or tradition what you see? – I do appreciate the vistas of the bright green rice fields and waterfalls dropping in the distance.
+I do appreciate the vistas of the bright green rice fields and waterfalls dropping in the distance.

 Ta Van is said to be more untouched, but it’s hard to ignore the bars and ‘pizza’ signs here.
 Generally, pizza is great – no complaints – but it’s odd to see it in a Vietnamese mountain village that’s branded as ‘authentic and unspoiled’, even by established travel guides.